The hitman and her…

 This however after her family is gunned down by a corrupt and unstable cop and his work buddies.
 The character Mathilda – who your daughter hopes to play – smokes, curses and eventually believes she’s in love with this hitman.
 She hopes the hitman to take her on as his protegee.

 She hopes to seek revenge on the culprits behind her wee four year old brother’s murder.
 So your daughter goes for the movie audition, doesn’t get the role but it’s only later she gets a call back for the role.. she was that good.
 It seems, there are just a few things you need to negotiate with the writer-director…

-This the story behind our leading lady’s casting and the film premise of the movie Leon.
+This is the story behind our leading lady’s casting and the film premise of the movie Leon.
 Leon is the title as it’s known in the UK and as The Professional in the States.
-This film an explosive film debut for a wee 11 year old Natalie Portman in the leading lady role of Mathilda.
+This film is an explosive film debut for a wee 11-year-old Natalie Portman in the leading lady role of Mathilda.
 Leon is an unconventional buddy movie at its best.

 However, I can’t stress enough this film is for adults, with adult themes.
 This review is of the uncut and European version of the film with several differences to the earlier American film.
 The idea for Leon coming into the French director’s head as he filmed La Femme Nikita (1990), this film telling of a criminal who becomes an assassin.

 In this latter movie, after a failed assassination attempt by a female protagonist Nikita, another hit man or “cleaner” arrives to complete the assignment.
-This character Victor – was played by Jean Reno – wearing a beanie, long coat and shades and clutching an ominous-looking case – who quickly dispatches the target and his buddies.
+This character Victor – was played by Jean Reno – wearing a beanie, long coat and shades and clutching an ominous-looking case – quickly dispatches the target and his buddies.

 Besson felt this “cleaner” deserved a movie of his own and wrote the Leon script casting the same actor in this film’s leading and titular role.
 This character was then paired up with Portman’s Mathilda, as fate brings them together.